Haufe-Lexware/acs-engine-runtime/README.md

 ## What does this do?

-The `build-runtim.sh` scripts does the following things:
+The `build-runtime.sh` scripts does the following things:

 * Clone `acs-engine` into the current path, with a configurable source; if the path is present, do a `git pull`
 * Invoke `./scripts/devenv.sh` and automatically call `make build` to build the `acs-engine` executable